-- (b) Lots in the proposed subdivision may be accessed by common driveway or private road.
-Access via a private road or a common driveway may require an applicant to comply with New York State General Business Law [GBL] § 352-e, also known as the "New York Real Estate Syndication Act." - (c) A pedestrian circulation and/or trail system shall be sufficient for the needs of residents, unless waived by the Planning Board. - (d) New streets shall meet the Town of Woodstock Highway Specifications., as applicable.
-Where appropriate, the Planning Board shall work with the Highway Department to ensure that new roads do not impact or detract from the rural character and environment of a conservation subdivision. - (e) Whenever appropriate, street systems should produce terminal vistas of open space in accordance with the conservation emphasis of the subdivision design and to positively contribute to the Town's open space goals. - (f) Use of reverse curves should be considered for local access streets in a conservation subdivision in conjunction with long horizontal curve radii [at least two hundred fifty (250) feet] and where traffic speeds will not exceed thirty (30) mph.
-Further, use of single-loaded streets, with buildings on one side and designated open space on the other, is encouraged alongside conservation areas to provide views of the conservation lands for residents. - (g) Bike paths and other non-motorized pedestrian trails shall be provided for within the subdivision and linked to existing trail or path systems as they may exist.
+- (a) Lots in the proposed subdivision may be accessed by ~~common driveway or~~ private road.
+Access via a private road or a common driveway may require an applicant to comply with New York State General Business Law [GBL] § 352-e, also known as the "New York Real Estate Syndication Act." ~~access may be provided for.~~

+- (b) A pedestrian circulation and/or trail system shall be sufficient for the needs of residents, unless waived by the Planning Board. - (c) New streets shall meet the Town of Woodstock Highway Specifications., as applicable ~~may exist~~.
+Where appropriate, the Planning Board shall work with the Highway Department to ensure that new roads do not impact or detract from the rural character and environment of a conservation subdivision. - (d) Whenever appropriate, street systems should produce terminal vistas of open space in accordance with the conservation emphasis of the subdivision design and to positively contribute to the Town's open space goals. - (e) Use of reverse curves should be considered for local access streets in a conservation subdivision in conjunction with long horizontal curve radii [at least two hundred fifty (250) feet] and where traffic speeds will not exceed thirty (30) mph.
+Further, use of single-loaded streets, with buildings on one side and designated open space on the other, is encouraged alongside conservation areas to provide views of the conservation lands for residents. - (f) Bike paths and other non-motorized pedestrian trails shall be provided for within the subdivision and linked to existing trail or path systems as they may exist.

-(7) Sewage treatment systems.
+(4) Sewage treatment systems.
 Sanitary sewage disposal systems, whether individual or community systems, may be located within, or extend into, required open space areas, provided that subsurface sewage disposal methods are employed, all required separation distances are observed, the ownership and maintenance responsibilities for those systems are clearly defined in agreements submitted for approval as part of the subdivision application, and the system itself does not interject a mound system that creates an inconsistent landscape feature.
 Applications shall be approved that provide lot buyers with both the legal authority and the responsibility, individually or collectively, to maintain all wastewater treatment facilities on a continuing basis.
 This may include the creation of a special district under Articles 12 and 12-a of New York State Town Law and/or formation of a sewage works corporation under the provisions of Article 10 of the New York State Transportation Corporation Law.

 C. Open Space Protections and Maintenance.
-All required open space shall be depicted and labeled on the subdivision plat as being protected open space and stating that it is restricted from further subdivision.
-Restriction on further subdivision shall be accomplished through one of the qualified management structures specified in § 202-42(C)(3) of these regulations.
-The applicant shall propose a qualified management structure as part of its application for consideration by the Planning Board.
-The Planning Board shall approve the form and content of the method of long-term conservation and management of the subdivision open space prior to final subdivision approval.
+All required open space shall be depicted and labeled ~~noted~~ on the subdivision plat site plan as being protected open space and stating that it is restricted from further subdivision.
+Restriction on further subdivision shall be accomplished through one of the following qualified management structures specified in § 202-42(C)(3) of these regulations.
+The applicant shall propose a qualified management structure as part of its application for consideration by the Planning Board. to be proposed by the applicant and approved by the Planning Board.
+The Planning Board shall approve the form and content of the method of long-term conservation and management of the subdivision open space ~~any restrictive covenant, easement or deed restriction~~ prior to final subdivision approval.
 Input from a qualified land trust interested in being a conservation easement holder shall be sought by the Planning Board and applicant as early in the process as possible to identify long-term stewardship mechanisms to be incorporated.